Linois's expedition to the Indian Ocean: Pulo Aura

 Dance formed his ships into a line of battle and ordered three or four of them to raise blue ensigns and the others red, giving the impression of a heavy escort by implying that the ships with blue ensigns were warships.
 This ruse provoked a cautious response from Linois, who ordered his squadron to shadow the convoy without closing with them.
 During the night, Dance held position and Linois remained at a distance, unsure of the strength of the British convoy.
 At 09:00, Dance reformed his force into sailing formation to put distance between the two forces and Linois took the opportunity to attack, threatening to cut off the rearmost British ships.
 Dance tacked and his lead vessels came to the support of the rear, engaging Marengo at long range.
 Unnerved by the sudden British manoeuvere, Linois turned and retreated, convinced that the convoy was defended by an overwhelming force.
 Continuing the illusion that he was supported by warships, Dance ordered his ships to pursue Linois over the next two hours, eventually reforming and reaching the Straits of Malacca safely.
 There they were met several days later by two ships of the line sent from India.

 The engagement was an embarrassment for Linois, who insisted that the convoy was defended by up to eight ships of the line and maintained that his actions had saved his squadron from certain destruction.
 His version of events was widely ridiculed by both his own officers and the authorities in Britain and France, who criticised his timidity and his failure to press the attack when such a valuable prize was within his reach.
 Dance by contrast was lauded for his defence and rewarded with a knighthood and large financial gifts, including £50,000 divided among the officers and men of the convoy.
-The engagement prompted a furious Napoleon to write to the Minister of Marine Denis Decrès:
+The engagement prompted a furious Napoleon to write to the minister of marine Denis Decrès:

 Operations in the Indian Ocean

-Arriving at Batavia in the aftermath of the engagement, Linois was the subject of criticism from the Dutch governors for his failure to defeat the China convoy.
-They also refused his requests to make use of the Dutch squadron stationed in port for future operations.
+Arriving at Batavia in the aftermath of the engagement, Linois was the subject of criticism from Batavian colonial administrators for his failure to defeat the China convoy.
+They also refused his requests to make use of the Batavian Navy squadron stationed in port for future operations.
 Rejoined by Atalante, Linois sold two captured country ships and resupplied his squadron, before sailing for Isle de France, Marengo arriving on 2 April.
 During the return journey, Linois had detached his frigates and they captured a number of valuable merchant ships sailing independently before joining the admiral at Port Louis, which Decaen had renamed Port Napoleon.
 On his arrival, Linois was questioned by Decaen about the engagement with the China Fleet and when Decaen found his answers unsatisfactory the governor wrote a scathing letter to Napoleon, which he despatched to France on Berceau.
 Linois remained at Isle de France for the next two and a half months, eventually departing with Marengo, Atalante and Sémillante in late June, while Belle Poule was detached to cruise independently.